Blond + Noir | Cubby House Wallpaper Information & Care

 Before installing our wallpaper, it is imperative that you thoroughly read our product information and safety policy.

-You will need two people to hang our wallpaper.
+We suggest two people to hang your wallpaper.

 - A step ladder